eight04/image-picka/BUILD.md

 1. Update translation - `npm run build-locales`.
 2. Make sure there is no error in the extension - `npm test`.

-To generate the ZIP file, run `npx web-ext build`.
+To generate the ZIP file, run `npm run build-artifact`.

 Push a new release to Github
 ----------------------------

-A release is just a commit tagged with a specific version.
+A release is just a commit tagged with a version number.
 Before bumping the version, you should:

 1. Make sure you are on the master branch.
 2. Update the changelog in README.md.